What is Base64 Encoding?

 Base64 Security Considerations

-While Base64 encoding provides data formatting and transmission benefits, it's important to understand its security implications:
+While Base64 encoding provides data formatting and transmission benefits, it's critical to understand its security implications and limitations.
+Base64 is not a security measure and should never be relied upon for protecting sensitive information.

-- No security protection: Don't use Base64 alone for sensitive data protection
+- No security protection: Don't use Base64 alone for sensitive data protection.
+Use proper encryption instead

-- Combine with encryption: Use alongside proper encryption methods for sensitive data
+- Combine with encryption: Use alongside AES encryption or TLS/SSL for sensitive data

-- Authentication tokens: Base64-encoded tokens should include cryptographic signatures
+- Authentication tokens: JWT tokens use Base64 but include cryptographic signatures for verification

 Troubleshooting Base64 Issues